ezzatron/nvector-go/README.md

 //
 // See: https://www.ffi.no/en/research/n-vector/#example_4
 func Example_n04LatLonToECEF() {
-	// Position B is given with lat, long and height: bLat := 1.0
-	bLon := 2.0
-	bHeight := 3.0
+	// PROBLEM:

+	// Geodetic latitude, longitude and height are given for position B: bLat, bLon, bHeight := 1.0, 2.0, 3.0

-	// Find the vector p_EB_E ("ECEF-vector")
+	// Find the ECEF-vector for this position.

 	// SOLUTION:

-	// Step1: Convert to n-vector:
-	b := nvector.Position{
+	// Step 1: First, the given latitude and longitude are converted to n-vector: b := nvector.Position{
 		Vector: nvector.FromGeodeticCoordinates(
 			nvector.GeodeticCoordinates{